sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_1.md

 4. What **data** does the paper use?

+As mentioned in question 3, they used data collected from 416 software engineers from industry as well as open-source projects around the word.
+They could objectively observe how and when developers test in Eclipse with the usage of the plugin WatchDog.

+_Participants_:
+They attracted study participants using various methods: For example, they provided a high-profile project website, offered razzle prizes, delivered useful WatchDog functionalities such as feedback on development behaviour, wrote articles and blogs and gave presentations at conferences.
+The participants were most likely interested in testing because the researchers tried to put emphasis on the testing focus of the plugin to attract developers during the participant acquisition.
+The following demographics of the participants are known:
+* Country: The considered participants came from 68 different countries.
+The most of them were from the United States (25%).
+For the countries India, Netherlands, Germany and China they had about 5-7% participants from each country.
+For the 62 remaining countries had less than 5% participants each.
+* Operating System: 75% of the participants use Windows, 14% MacOS and 11% Linux.
+* Programming experience: 60% users had less experience than 3 years.
+20% were very experienced developers with more than or equal to 7 years of experience.

+_Testing Behaviour Data_:
+The data they used for this study was collected from the 1.
+November 2014 to 1.
+March 2015.
+In total they observed 24,255 hours of working time in Eclipse in the 460 projects that were registered.
+Student data were analysed separately and data from deprecated versions of WatchDog was filtered out.
+Using listeners for UI events related to programming behaviour and testing, they collected in total 1’337’872 user actions (intervals) from the 416 participants.
+Intervals are grouped events and have a specific type (_EclipseOpen, Perspective, UserActive, JUnitExecution, Reading, Typing_) and start and end time.
+They were automatically sent to the server as a JSON stream, then stored in a NOSQL database.
+Each interval was enriched with further information: For example, a _Reading_ or _Typing_ interval additionally contained information about the number of code lines, the file name, and type of code: production or test code.

+_Survey Data_:
+To collect initial data about the participants, they made them fill out a short survey when they registered as a user for WatchDog.
+This survey collected data about the participants programming expertise, their beliefs about their testing behaviour and which testing frameworks they employ.

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?